salesforce/lwc-rfcs/text/0112-server-engine.md

 }
 ```

-**Conclusion:** After considering the pros and cons of the 2 approaches described above, **we decided to go with the second approach when the rendering APIs are injected lazily at runtime**.
+**Conclusion:** After considering the pros and cons of the two approaches described above, **the rest of this proposal discusses the second approach, where the rendering APIs are injected lazily at runtime.**

+## How will we implement SSR?

 ### Splitting `@lwc/engine`

-As discussed in the previous section, an abstraction of the underlying rendering APIs into the core framework depending on the target environment.
-To share the core UI framework between the different environments the existing `@lwc/engine` will be split into 3 packages.
+As discussed in the previous section, we will introduce an abstraction of the underlying rendering APIs into the core framework depending on the target environment.
+To share the core UI framework between the different environments the existing `@lwc/engine` will be split into three packages.

 #### `@lwc/engine-core`

-This package contains core logic shared by the different runtimes environment including the rendering engine and the reactivity mechanism.
+This package contains core logic shared by the different runtime environments including the rendering engine and the reactivity mechanism.
 It should never be consumed directly in an application.
 It only provides internal APIs for building custom runtimes.
 This package exposes the following platform-agnostic public APIs:

 -   `LightningElement`
 -   `api`